d4n3sh/thedaneshproject/content/posts/2009-10-12-feedly-comes-to-chrome.md

 ---
 [<img loading="lazy" class="alignnone size-medium wp-image-1779" title="picture-7" src="/wp-content/uploads/2009/10/picture-7-500x370.png" alt="picture-7" width="500" height="370" srcset="/wp-content/uploads/2009/10/picture-7-500x370.png 500w, /wp-content/uploads/2009/10/picture-7.png 750w" sizes="(max-width: 500px) 100vw, 500px" />][1]

 My must have!
-Mozilla Firefox extension Feedly is coming to Google&#8217;s Chrome web browser.
+Mozilla Firefox extension Feedly is coming to Google's Chrome web browser.

-It&#8217;s currently in preview so don&#8217;t expect it to be fully functional.
-If you&#8217;re feeling adventures and want to take it for a spin simply follow [@feedly_chrome][2] and wait for an invite.
+It's currently in preview so don't expect it to be fully functional.
+If you're feeling adventures and want to take it for a spin simply follow [@feedly_chrome][2] and wait for an invite.
 Invites are scheduled to start coming out today.

 Source: [Blog@Feedly][3]